 - Get a TR number from Graduate Program Administrator.

 - Talk with Diane about making your thesis into a ML Technical Report by putting it on-line.

 - Print and fill out the Survey of Earned Doctorates form and return to Diane.
-(You may have to use Internet Explorer to print; Netscape doesn't seem to work.)
 This is requested by NSF and is a requirement of the university for graduation.

 - Fill out the UMI Dissertation Publishing Form pages 4 and 5, page 6 if you want to copyright your thesis and return to Diane with thesis.
 If you wish to register your copyright you must attach a check.
 If you do not wish to register for a copyright, do not fill out this portion of the form.